Russians get 1st gold thanks to 15-year-old Zagitova

 ”I wanted to leave everything out there on the ice,” she said. ”I’ve got no regrets.”

+Osmond had considered retiring earlier.
+Now, she skates away from South Korea with a bronze medal.

 Zagitova backloaded her program that featured 10 jumps, earning bonus points for difficult tricks late in the free skate.
-She needed every point.
+She needed them because her lead coming in was only 1.31 points.

 Her poise on the ice and off – unlike many of the other competitors, no tears flowed from Zagitova – belied her years.
 Whether she can follow up this triumph with more, unlike 2014 Sochi winner Adelina Sotnikova, who has struggled since – will be fascinating to watch.